queicherius/software-defined-infrastructure/docs/1-dns.md

 ## Installing bind

-Install the server and utilities.
+First, we have to install the server and utilities to run the DNS server.

 ```bash
 apt-get install bind9 bind9utils
 ```

-Configure the server startup, for ipv4 only (`-4`) running as the user "bind" (`-u bind`) in `/etc/default/bind9`.
+Next, we change the configuration in `/etc/default/bind9` to run the server for ipv4 only (`-4`) and using a specific user "bind" (`-u bind`) for it:

 ```bash
 OPTIONS="-4 -u bind"
 ```

-Update the global options in `/etc/bind/named.conf.options`
+As the last step, we update the global options in `/etc/bind/named.conf.options`.
+Every option is explained by the accompanying comment.

 ```aconf
 options {